KhizarWeb/focusable/README.md

 # Focusable (WordPress Plugin)

-A WordPress plugin that displays a ring on the focusable elements when navigating through the keyboard.
+A WordPress plugin that displays a ring on the focusable elements when navigating using the keyboard.

 ## Installation